-Narrowing of the Foramen
+Narrowing of the foramen

-Anatomical abnormalities that lead to a narrowing of the foramen
+Conditions that cause narrowing of the foramen

 - Spinal arthritis — degeneration of facet joints, where vertebrae meet and articulate

-- Osteophytes – bone spurs caused by spinal osteoarthritis
+- Osteophytes — bone spurs caused by spinal osteoarthritis or a flattened disc

 - Spondylolisthesis — slippage of one vertebra over another, either because of traumatic injury or degeneration